-The Bella range offers a number of 50's inspired colour options in either a matt finish or even high gloss.
+The Cambio range offers a number of 50's inspired colour options in either a matt finish or even high gloss.
 You could go for a slightly muted olive or the brighter paprika.
-For a more “fruity” look the matt finish of the Knebworth Vanilla or the Roma Alabaster would be an interesting option.
+For a more “fruity” look the matt finish of the Handleless Vanilla or the Eden Sage Green would be an interesting option.
 Of course cream is a great choice if you would rather make your mark with your accessories.

 When it comes to choosing the right handles to go with your 1950's design look, there really is only one choice.
-The shell handle is the most obvious option as it has the right vintage feel and is chunky enough to stand out as a design feature.
+The shell handle.
+It's the most obvious option as it has the right vintage feel and is chunky enough to stand out as a design feature.

 Of course plainer knobs might be right if you want a more understated look.
 The smaller the knob the better as you don't want to detract from the wonderful colour of your replacement door.